-What Rental Equipment for Do You Need for Simultaneous Interpreting?
+What Rental Equipment Do You Need for Simultaneous Interpreting?

 There are three components inherent in any successful simultaneous interpreting experience: experienced, qualified conference interpreters, high-quality equipment, and professional simultaneous interpretation technicians.
 And, in some cases, the rental equipment you use will make or break your experience, because even the most successful interpreters in the world struggle if they don’t have access to quality sound and interpreting equipment.

 Make sure you work with an interpretation services provider who provides modern, well-maintained interpreting equipment with audiovisual technical support at the ready.
 Failure to do so could leave you in a terrible spot – in the midst of incessant static, intermittent disconnections or technical gaffes so great they make it impossible to continue the event.

 What is interpreting rental equipment?

 Interpreting equipment pertains to any of the A/V equipment facilitating the services of an interpreter.
 The bulk of interpreting equipment is used by simultaneous interpreters as they – and their clients – rely on the use of headphones and microphones to relay information in real time.
 However, there are also cases where some manner of equipment is necessary for consecutive interpreting services.

 Soundproof booths and interpreter consoles deserve extra attention because they’re two of the least understood pieces of interpreting rental equipment – but are essential to successful simultaneous interpretation outcomes.